qexat/roost/README.md

 > Do you speak baguette?
 Read the [fronch version](./README_FR.md)!

-Roost is a Rust error generator written in Python.
+Roost is a Rust error generator written in ~~Python~~ Rust.
 It is meant to be used for jokes.

 It's a simple script I've written in like 2 hours so don't expect the code quality to be good 😆.